athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 <aside class="blog-post__note">To be clear, Reagent components do not specifically turn into an <a class="blog-post__link" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes" rel="noopener noreferrer">ES6 class syntax</a>.
 This is my way of illustrating that Reagent components are class components to React.</aside>

-While the fact that all Reagent components becoming class components is an interesting piece of trivia, the part that blew my mind was  _how_ they actually become `class components`<a href="#reagent-components-are-cray" aria-describedby="footnote-label" id="reagent-components-are-cray-ref">.</a>
+While the fact that all Reagent components become class components is an interesting piece of trivia, the part that blew my mind was  _how_ they actually become <a href="#reagent-components-are-cray" aria-describedby="footnote-label" id="reagent-components-are-cray-ref">`class components`</a>.
+Once I understood this, a few other things became clearer like:

-As I see it, the benefit of having this fundamental understanding of Reagent components means that seemingly ellusive topics will become more inuitive.
-For example, topics like:

 - why we [can't just use hooks with Reagent components](https://github.com/reagent-project/reagent/blob/master/doc/ReactFeatures.md#hooks)
 - React's strategy for [distinguishing class and function components](https://overreacted.io/how-does-react-tell-a-class-from-a-function/).
 - JavaScript "classes"

-The rest of this post will focus on digging into where and how this transformation happens by breaking it all down into 3 sections:
+In the spirit of sharing this knowledge, the rest of this post will dig into the whys and wherefores of this transformation by breaking it down into 3 sections:

 1. [A Pseudoclassical Pattern](#a-pseudoclassical-pattern)
 1. [The Reagent Pattern](#the-reagent-pattern)